 Written by: Monique Malcolm-Hay

-Monique is an ICAEW Chartered Accountant and winner of the 2019 WeAreTheCity Rising Star in Professional Services award working within Private Client Tax at PwC where she advises high net worth individuals.
+Monique is an ICAEW Chartered Accountant and a rising star award winner working as a Consultant at PwC.
 Monique drives positive cultural change through proactively advocating for diversity, inclusion and wellbeing within both PwC and the ICAEW.
-As part of her mission to educate, empower and inspire, Monique engaged a team of 6 and spearheaded the creation of New Gen Accountants, a non-profit organisation which provides advice to more than 250 individuals in the U.K. pursuing accountancy as a career.
+As part of her mission to educate, empower and inspire, Monique built a team of 6 and spearheaded the creation of New Gen Accountants, a non-profit organisation which provides advice to millennials and gen Z professionals who are pursuing accountancy as a career.